 Moderated by Dr. Xiaoyu Pu, Assistant Professor of Political Science at University of Nevada, Reno, focusing on Chinese foreign relations.

-For more information and to register for this FREE event, please click here.
+For more information and on this event, please click here.

 This event is sponsored by The Organization of Latin American Students, The Center for East Asian Studies, The Center for Latin American Studies, The Chinese Undergraduate Student Association, The Graduate Council, The Office of Multicultural Student Affairs, Student Government, The Asian Policy Forum at The Harris School, and The International House Global Voices Program.